zedlopez/ifm/Writing with Inform.md

 [ZL: There should be a more specific account of: compiling with Go: includes `not for release` sections/excludes `for release only` sections; includes debug commands; does *not* write anything to project.materials/Release.
 Release for testing: includes `not for release` sections/excludes `for release only` sections; includes debug commands; *does* write to project.materials/Release.
 Release: does *not* include `not for release` sections; includes debug commands; *does* write to project.materials/Release.
 Release: includes `for release only` sections/excludes `not for release` sections; doesn't include debug commands; does write to project.materials/Release.]::

 To do this, we can use the "Release for Testing" feature.
-Release for testing builds a version of the story that *does* include testing commands and any sections labeled "Not for release".
+Release for testing builds a version of the story that *does* include testing commands and any sections labelled "Not for release".

 ## Testing for thoroughness